vyp/dots/readme.md

        This allows wpa_supplicant to automatically connect to internet when rebooting into the installed system.

-   10. Generate `/etc/nixos` configuration files:

-       ``` shell
-       nixos-generate-config --root /mnt
-       ```

-   11. Backup `/etc/nixos/hardware-configuration.nix`:

-       ``` shell
-       cp /mnt/etc/nixos/hardware-configuration.nix \
-          /mnt/etc/nixos/hardware-configuration.modified.nix
-       ```

-       and put `system.stateVersion` from `/mnt/etc/nixos/configuration.nix`
-       into `hardware-configuration.modified.nix` and edit the latter further if necessary.

-       Also don't forget to set the bootloader in `hardware-configuration.modified.nix`, see `nixos/config.nix` for
-       examples near the beginning of the file.
-Inspecting the generated `configuration.nix` to see if one of the options was already put there can also give a hint on which one to choose.

-   12. `nixos-install -I
+   14. `nixos-install -I
        nixos-config=https://raw.githubusercontent.com/vyp/dots/master/nixos/minimal.nix`.

-   13. Reboot and login with root and set password for user "u":
+   15. Reboot and login with root and set password for user "u":

        ``` shell
        passwd u
        ```

-   14. Login as user and retrieve this repository:
+   16. Login as user and retrieve this repository:

        ``` shell
        nix-env -i git